Islamic Mortgages

 FAQs

-In the U.K, Islamic mortgages are considered halal (permissible under Islamic law).
-This is due to their status as home purchase plans, rather than interest-bearing loans.
+In the U.K., Islamic mortgages are considered halal (permissible under Islamic law) due to their status as home purchase plans rather than interest-bearing loans.

-With a traditional mortgage you’re paying interest on the amount you’ve borrowed, therefore, this type of finance would be viewed as haram (forbidden).
+With a traditional mortgage, you pay interest on the amount you’ve borrowed.
+Therefore, this type of finance would be viewed as haram (forbidden).

 Every Islamic finance provider uses a panel of scholars who guide them on all matters relating to sharia law and will be able to provide evidence of their approval for these types of products.